Monte Ne: After Harvey

-In January 1957, the Tulsa Daily World reported that 30,000 tourists visited Monte Ne annually to see Harvey's now deteriorating dream.
+In January 1957, the Tulsa Daily World reported that 30,000 tourists visited Monte Ne annually.
 The Arkansas State Historical Society held its 1960 annual meeting at Monte Ne and gathered at the amphitheater to hear Clara Kennan, a Rogers native and school teacher who had been fascinated by Monte Ne her whole life, give a talk on Harvey and his Pyramid project.
 Her oral history and interviews provide some of the best information on Harvey and Monte Ne.